 effective in improving educational outcomes

 Increasing access of marginalised children

 - The relationship between education and poverty is a circular one.

-- Inequality in the access to secondary education is the main cause of persistent poverty.
+- Inequality in the access to secondary education is the main cause of

 Thompson, S. Helpdesk Report: Voice and accountability interventions in the education sector.
 Human Development Resource Centre, UK (2012) 21 pp.